danfuzz/samizdat/doc/samizdat-0/library-boolean.md

 Ordering is calculated as follows:

-The major order is by type &mdash; `integer < string < list < maplet < uniqlet < highlet` &mdash; and minor order is type-dependant.
+The major order is by type &mdash; `integer < string < list < map < uniqlet < highlet` &mdash; and minor order is type-dependant.

 * Integers order by integer value.